spiral/docs/grpc/configuration.md

 > Make sure that plugin is available in your PATH.

 ### Install Protobuf extension (optional)
-The `spiral/php-gprc` extension able to work with proto messages using PHP library.
-However, in order to achieve higher performance on larger messages make sure to install `protobuf` extension for PHP.
+In order to achieve higher performance on larger messages make sure to install `protobuf` extension for PHP.

 You can compile the extension manually or install it via [PECL](https://pecl.php.net/package/protobuf).